xiaoiker/Conditional-WassersteinGAN/Readme.md

 ## Result
 ![](img/result.png)
 - As you can see, the results are not perfect.
 Some categories still have some other digits mixed into them.
-This may be caused by the confliction between Wasserstein distance and the classification loss function(which is cross entropy), but I have not found a better way to solve the problem.
+This may be caused by the conflict between Wasserstein distance and the classification loss function(which is cross entropy), but I have not found a better way to solve the problem.
 More iterations could improve the results a little more, but not much.

 ## References